Your DevOps team might be practicing ClickOps without even realizing it causing inefficiencies, misconfigurations, and cost sprawl.

 First, store all IaC code in a version control system such as Git to track changes, collaborate, and rollback changes if needed.

-Second, all infrastructure changes as a matter of policy and governance must go through Git Pull Requests where the Git system captures and merges proposed changes throughout the DevOps team to facilitate a collaborative code review and discussion before integrating the changes.
+Second, all changes to infrastructure must follow a policy.
+These changes go through Git Pull Requests.
+The Git system captures and merges proposed changes from the DevOps team.
+This process helps with collaborative code review and discussion before integrating the changes.

 Implement Guardrails: